jferguson75/psych-insight/FIREBASE_HOSTING.md

 npx expo export --platform web
 ```

-This creates an optimized production build in the `dist` directory.
+This creates an optimised production build in the `dist` directory.

 ## Step 4: Deploy to Firebase Hosting